DTJF/FBeauty/ReadMe.md

 Description
 ===========

-The programm acts like a filter, identyfying FreeBasic keywords in the input stream (StdIn) and by default replaces them by their upper-case equivalents in the output stream (StdOut).
+The programm acts like a filter, identyfying FreeBASIC keywords in the input stream (StdIn) and by default replaces them by their upper-case equivalents in the output stream (StdOut).
 All other words and characters get passed unchanged.
 The filter neither works in comments